Chinese Sweet and Sour Chicken (Paleo, Whole30)

 Be that as it may, I’m very happy to see that sweet and sour chicken becomes so popular in the west and there’s a reason why.
 Besides the sweet and tart flavor that we all love, the homemade Chinese sweet and sour chicken is much easier to make.
 It’s less elaborate, compared to the banquet version and with common ingredients – chicken, onions, bell peppers – that we can find easily.

-My Paleo take on Chinese Sweet and Sour Chicken is made with chicken breasts, onions, and bell peppers, and the sweet and sour sauce (Paleo and Whole30) is made with pineapple juice, dry apricots, tomato paste, cider or rice vinegar, and coconut aminos.
+My Paleo take on this popular takeout is made with chicken breasts, onions, and bell peppers, and a homemade sauce that’s made with pineapple juice, dry apricots, tomato paste, cider or rice vinegar, and coconut aminos.

 The pineapple juice and apricots are the perfect combination for sweet and sour sauce to replace added sugar and starch thickeners.
 And you know what?
-You can use the same sweet and sour sauce to make sweet and sour fish, pork, or even veggie stir-fries.
+You can use the same sauce to make sweet and sour fish, pork, or even veggie stir-fries.
 How cool is that?

 Is sweet and sour chicken the same as Orange Chicken?